 An auto title loan is a short-term loan that uses your car as collateral.
 You must own the title to the car for it to work.
 In other words, you can’t already have a loan out on the car.
 In exchange for this secured loan, you hand over your title and a copy of your keys to the lender until you pay it off.

 Because you’re using your car as collateral, auto title loan companies typically don’t run a credit check.
 If your credit is bad enough that you don’t have any other borrowing options, an auto title loan can get you the cash you need.
 All you need is a working car.
+The interest rates are very high and you risk losing your car if you can’t make payments.

 The application and approval process for auto title loans is typically fast.
 In most cases, you’ll have the money in your bank account within 24 hours.
 The amount you can apply for is based on the value of your car.
 For example, the lender may cap your loan amount at 50% of your car’s value, or some other percentage.